Vettavalam: Demographics

 Vettavalam is a Town Panchayat in district of Tiruvannamalai, Tamil Nadu.
 Vettavalam is divided into 15 wards for which elections are held every 5 years.
 The Vettavalam Town Panchayat has population of 15,506 of which 7,681 are males while 7,825 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 1709 which is 11.02% of total population of Vettavalam (TP).
-In Vettavalam Town Panchayat, Female Sex Ratio is of 1019 against state average of 996.
-Moreover, Child Sex Ratio in Vettavalam is around 1013 compared to Tamil Nadu state average of 943.
-Literacy rate of Vettavalam city is 82.46% higher than state average of 80.09%.
-In Vettavalam, Male literacy is around 89.81% while female literacy rate is 75.25%.
+The population of children aged 0-6 is 1709 which is 11.02% of total population of Vettavalam (TP).
+In Vettavalam Town Panchayat, the female sex ratio is 1019 against state average of 996.
+Moreover, the child sex ratio in Vettavalam is around 1013 compared to Tamil Nadu state average of 943.
+The literacy rate of Vettavalam city is 82.46% higher than the state average of 80.09%.
+In Vettavalam, male literacy is around 89.81% while the female literacy rate is 75.25%.

 Culture

 Agatheeshwarar temple

-Vettavalam, also having a temple of Lord Shiva 'Agatheeswarar Temple'.
+Vettavalam, also having a hindu temple of Lord Shiva 'Agatheeswarar Temple' and 'Manonmani Amman Temple'at Vettavalam Pazhavalam Road, Kilpennathur village.

-St. Immaculate Heart of Mary's Church
+St. Immaculate Heart of Mary's Church-St.Joseph Mountain Shrine

 Vettavalam has also a church of Immaculate Mary, built in the 18th century.
 St. Joseph's Shrine, located in the top of the mount built by Fr.Tharas, is also from the 18th century.